mcidclan/cloud-of-voxels/README.md

 mingw32-make -f Makefile-Mingw or from Linux: make clean; make;

-By default octree size is 256.
+By default the octree size is set to 256.
 That size is also the maximun size your

 object could have with this configuration.
 Launch the program with: